 On Topten.eu the most efficient products are shown.
-However, if a country has stricter regulations or not enough products to list (e.g. Appendix for an example of a complete national recommendation page, "7.5 Example of a national recommendation page (in detail)".
+However, if a country has stricter regulations or not enough products to list, the criteria can be slightly adapted.

+For an example of a complete national recommendation page, see Appendix, "7.5 Example of a national recommendation page (in detail)".